 - Cinema Pro 4K video at up to 120fps

 However, the app experience still isn’t perfect.
-The Basic mode is missing HDR controls, seamless pinch-zooming between camera lenses, and a dedicated Night mode, for example.
+The Basic mode is missing HDR controls, seamless pinch-zooming between camera lenses, and a dedicated Night mode.
 Portrait Selfie, Panorama mode, 120fps video recording, and Sony’s Creative Effects are still oddly housed in their own separate apps (complete with individual app permissions) under the More button.
 But the changes are definitely a step in the right direction.

 When it comes to image quality, the Sony Xperia 1 III takes some of the best-looking pictures out of all the phones we’ve tested.
 Even without resorting to Pro settings, the camera’s colors and white balance are easily among the best in the business.
-The main camera’s 12MP sensor still provides enough detail which is more subtly processed and softer compared to other flagship cameras.
+The main camera’s 12MP sensor still provides enough detail that is more subtly processed and softer than other flagship cameras.
 This smartphone can take some seriously amazing pictures.

 Related: The best camera phones you can get

 Unfortunately, all of the cameras perform worse in low light.
 The Xperia 1 III pauses to capture even in dimly lit conditions, although the main camera’s pictures hold up pretty well for the most part.
 However, turning the lights down lower results in a notable lack of exposure and an increase in grain.
 The lack of a multi-exposure Night mode means you can forget about using the zoom cameras in low light as they’re too noisy.
-Low light shooting in general is a mixed bag even if you can master the phone’s Pro controls.
+In general, low light shooting is a mixed bag even if you can master the phone’s Pro controls.